Azure/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprint.md

 ```

 ## DESCRIPTION
-Create a new blueprint.
-There are two main ways to create a blueprint: either by providing a blueprint JSON file or providing
+Create a new blueprint definition.

 ## EXAMPLES